AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Video modality

+\textbf{Class-conditional Generation} aims to generate videos containing activities according to a given class label.
+A prominent example is the action generation task, where action classes are fed into the video generative model.
 CDNA \cite{finn2016unsupervised} proposes an unsupervised approach for learning to generate the motion of physical objects while conditioned on the action via pixel advection.
 PSGAN \cite{yang2018pose} leverages human pose as an intermediate representation to guide the generation of videos conditioned on extracted pose from the input image and an action label.
-Kim et al. \cite{kim2019unsupervised} adopts an unsupervised approach to train a model to detect the keypoints of arbitrary objects, which are then used as pseudo-labels for learning the objects' motions, enabling the generative model to be applied to datasets without costly annotations of keypoints in the videos.
 GameGAN \cite{kim2020learning} trains a GAN to generate the next video frame of a graphics game based on the key pressed by the agent.
 ImaGINator \cite{wang2020imaginator} introduces a spatio-temporal cGAN architecture that decomposes appearance and motion for better generation quality.
 Recently, LFDM \cite{ni2023conditional} proposes a DM for temporal latent flow generation based on class information, which is more efficient than generating in the pixel space.

-\textbf{Others.} Some works \cite{blattmann2021ipoke,blattmann2021understanding,hao2018controllable} propose pipelines for users to interact with the video generation process, e.g., via pokes \cite{blattmann2021ipoke,blattmann2021understanding} or a user-specified trajectory \cite{hao2018controllable}.
-Besides, Mahapatra and Kulkarni \cite{mahapatra2022controllable} aim toward controlling the animation of fluids from images via various user inputs (e.g., arrows and masks), and build upon an animation technique \cite{holynski2021animating} based on Eulerian Motion Fields.
+\textbf{Others.} Some works \cite{blattmann2021ipoke,hao2018controllable} propose pipelines for users to interact with the video generation process, e.g., via pokes \cite{blattmann2021ipoke} or a user-specified trajectory \cite{hao2018controllable}.
+Besides, Mahapatra and Kulkarni \cite{mahapatra2022controllable} aim toward controlling the animation of fluids from images via various user inputs such as arrows and masks, enabling the video generation of fluids.